 Instance status check

-- Failure to boot the operating system
+- Failure to boot the operating system (OS)

-- Failure to mount the volumes correctly
+- Failure to correctly mount the volumes

 - Exhausted CPU and memory

 - Kernel panic